Triumphant Venezuela opposition looks to boost economy, free prisoners

 BONDS RISE

-The election board said early on Monday the opposition had won 99 seats to the Socialists' 46.

-With that lead, and probably more to come, the opposition will be able to control the budget, open investigations that could embarrass the government, and fire ministers.
+On the official count by the election board, the opposition had 99 seats to the Socialists' 46, with 22 seats yet to be announced.
+The opposition can now exercise control over the budget, begin investigations that could embarrass the government, and fire ministers.

-Torrealba has also said the assembly will open an investigation into the arrest of two nephews of Maduro's wife, caught last month in a sting operation in Haiti and indicted in a New York court on charges of cocaine smuggling.
+Torrealba has also said the assembly will open an investigation into the arrest last month of two relatives of Maduro, nephews of his wife, caught in a sting in Haiti and indicted in a New York court on charges of cocaine smuggling.

 The United States, which has had an acrimonious relationship with Venezuela under both Chavez and Maduro, has long accused the Socialists of complicity in the drug trade, as well as human rights abuses.

-The government dismisses those charges as lies and frequently recalls Washington's support for a short-lived 2002 coup against Chavez.
+The government dismisses those charges as lies and frequently recalls U.S. support for a short-lived 2002 coup against Chavez.

-Secretary of State John Kerry said the election on Sunday showed Venezuelans' "overwhelming desire" for change and he urged dialogue among political parties to resolve problems.
+Secretary of State John Kerry said the vote showed Venezuelans' "overwhelming desire" for change and urged dialogue among political parties to resolve the country's problems.

 A former bus driver and foreign minister who narrowly won election in 2013 after Chavez died from cancer, Maduro may face a backlash in the ruling party and from grassroots supporters who think he has betrayed his predecessor's legacy.